-Low in calories and carbs.
+- Low in calories and carbs.

-To tell you the truth, before I looked up the nutritious value of zucchini, I thought it was pretty ordinary, just like beets.
+To tell you the truth, before I looked up the nutrition facts of zucchini, I thought it was pretty ordinary, just like beets.

 Assemble the roasted stuffed zucchini recipe

 Wash the squash and trim the stem end, then cut them in half lengthwise.
 Scoop out the small channel of seeds with a teaspoon.
 They look like a zucchini boat.

-Place the zucchini in one layer on a sheet pan covered with aluminum foil or parchment paper.
+Place the courgette in one layer on a sheet pan covered with aluminum foil or parchment paper.
 Spritz the surface with a cooking spray.
 Brush the inside of the zucchini with olive oil, and turn them cut side down.
 Sprinkle with salt and roast at an oven temperature of 425℉ for 12 to 15 minutes.

-While the zucchini boats are cooking, make the breadcrumbs.
-In a medium bowl combine the garlic, parsley, basil, Parmesan, salt, and pepper.
+While the zucchini boats are cooking, make the bread crumbs.
+In a small bowl combine the garlic, parsley, basil, Parmesan, salt, and black pepper.
 Add the panko and the olive oil.
 Mix well.
 Add the panko and the olive oil.
 Mix well.

 Stuff the roasted zucchini

-Test the zucchini doneness with the tip of a knife.
+Test the courgette doneness with the tip of a knife.
 The squash boat should be tender but still firm.
 Turn the zucchini cut side up and spoon a heaping tablespoon of panko mixture evenly on each squash boat.
 Bake the stuffed zucchini for another 8 to 10 minutes, until the panko is crispy and golden.

 A platter of Roasted Zucchini Stuffed with Parmesan Breadcrumbs will look beautiful as part of a buffet or simply, as a special weeknight vegetable at the dinner table.